 In 2012, Vera began a program through the Alaska Native Heritage Center called the Alaska Native Playwright Project.
 It took established Alaska Native writers and, through workshops and mentorship, taught them how to turn story ideas into plays.

-This project resulted in Our Voices Will Be Heard, which was first developed by Native Voices in Los Angeles.
+The playwright project resulted in Our Voices Will Be Heard, which was first developed by Native Voices in Los Angeles.
 It premiered in 2016 through Perseverance Theatre, with performances in Juneau, Hoonah, Anchorage, and Fairbanks.
 It was also adapted into a one-hour radio play, and published in the textbook “Contemporary Plays by Women of Color.”

 Vera also began a playwrighting group called Dark Winter Productions with four co-founders, Lucas Rowley, Richard Perry, Marleah LaBelle, and Vera’s husband Joe Bedard.
 Dark Winter seeks to develop Alaska Native written plays, as well as give Alaska Native actors (both experienced and novice) more experience with acting.

-Some of her current and upcoming plays:
+Some of her upcoming projects:

 - Native Pride (and Prejudice)